lumicks/pylake/docs/tutorial/fdfitting.rst

     :nbexport:`Download this page as a Jupyter notebook <self>`

-Pylake introduces functionality to be able to fit force extension curves with various polymer models.
+Pylake is capable of fitting force extension curves using various polymer models.
 This tutorial aims at being a gentle introduction to these fitting capabilities.
-Each section will first show the more basic mode of use, followed by more advanced ways of interacting with the models, data and plots.

 Models
 ------

 When fitting data, everything revolves around models.
 One of these models is the so-called extensible worm-like-chain model by Odijk et al. Let's have a look at it.
-We can construct this model using the supplied pylake function odijk.
+We can construct this model using the supplied function `pylake.odijk()`.

 Note that we also have to give it a name.
 This name will be prefixed to model specific parameters in this model.
 So for instance, the persistence length in this model, would be